aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLAM to DOTM arises when a Python developer wants to add a feature to their application that allows users to convert XLAM files to DOTM format.
+XLAM files are Excel Add-in files that contain macros and other functions that can be used to automate tasks in Excel.
+DOTM files are Microsoft Word templates that contain macros and other functions that can be used to automate tasks in Word.
+Converting XLAM to DOTM allows users to use the same macros and functions in both Excel and Word.

+<h2>How Aspose.Total Helps for XLAM to DOTM Conversion</h2>
-For a Python developer, who is trying to add a XLAM to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLAM and DOTM files.
+It helps to automate the conversion process of XLAM to DOTM in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert the XLAM file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This process is simple and efficient and can be used to quickly convert XLAM files to DOTM format.

 {{% /blocks/products/pf/feature-page-summary %}}